flutter/website/faq.md

 the visual, interaction, and motion design.
 You can remix these widgets however you like to make your own custom widgets that have full range of expression.

+### Why would I want to share layout code across iOS and Android?

+More and more, we see mobile app layouts and designs converging to be more brand-driven and unified across platforms.
+For example, the "bottom nav bar" pattern can now be naturally found across iOS and Android.
+The brand identity and customization of the app's aesthetic design is now becoming more important than strictly adhering to traditional platform aesthetics.

+Given the importantance on brand-driven design, plus the fact that modern apps often have many customized design elements (including branding, widgets, animations, and information architectures) sharing layout and UI code across platforms is a common practice.

+When designers choose to implement different app layouts for iOS and Android, Flutter makes that possible.
+Developers are free to check the mobile OS and render different layouts, though we find this to be not too common in practice.

 ### Can I interop with my mobile platform's default programming language?

 Yes, Flutter supports calling into the platform, including integrating with Java